populationgenomics/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

   ./deployctl elasticsearch apply --n-ingest-pods=0
   ```

-  **NOTE**: If this command does not trigger a tear-down of the `es-ingest` node-pool and its associated resources, try the following alternative command:
+  **NOTE**: If this command does not trigger a tear-down of the `es-ingest` node-pool's associated resources, try the following alternative command:

   ```
   kubectl delete statefulset gnomad-es-ingest